A Tropical Horror

-"A Tropical Horror" is a short story by William Hope Hodgson, first published in 1905.
+"A Tropical Horror" is a short story by the English author William Hope Hodgson, first published in June 1905.

 Plot summary

 In this story, a ship at sea is attacked by a giant, eel-like sea monster.
 The story is told from the point of view of the sole survivor, a young apprentice.
 The creature is aboard the ship for several days and gradually kills and/or eats the remainder of the crew.
 A second apprentice eventually succeeds in killing the creature, but he is killed in the process.

-The end of the story is presented using a literary device in the form of a report from another ship, who has rescued the sole survivor.
+The end of the story is presented using a literary device in the form of a report from another ship, which has rescued the sole survivor.
 They validate his story, finding the ship damaged and the crew missing or dead.

 This story was adapted into a comic by Gary Gianni in The Dark Horse Book of Monsters by Dark Horse Comics.